GsTYPO3/ddev-typo3-src/README.md

 Developer Mode or start your shell (Git Bash, cmd, PowerShell etc.) elevated (as adminstrator).

-Otherwise the linked folders and files are shown as normal files with some text information about the target inside.
-This does not hurt the functionality in the but container but could be a little bit confusing on the host side if you don't know about this behavior.
+Otherwise the linked folders and files are shown as regular text files with some information about the target inside.
+This does not hurt the functionality, container but could be a little bit confusing on the host side if you are not awarae of this behavior.

 ## Links